 There are many types of packaging out there, but flexible and rigid packaging are the two main types that most businesses consider.
 Flexible packaging usually comes in the form of lightweight bags and pouches.
 It’s commonly used for food and cosmetics and softer products that aren’t easily damaged.
 Flexible packaging can also be printed on and altered easily, allowing brands to adapt them to suit their needs and branding.
 Flexible packaging also costs a lot less to manufacture and transport.

 Rigid packaging, on the other hand, usually comes in the form of cans, boxes, and glass bottles.
-It’s suitable for fragile items or things that need that little bit of extra protection.
-It is naturally heavier and more expensive to manufacture, but provides a much better outer protection for the products inside.
+It’s suitable for fragile items or things that need that little bit of extra protection – like weed jars that protect the contents from moisture and oxygen, for instance.
+It is naturally heavier and more expensive to manufacture but provides much better outer protection for the products inside.
 For this reason, it’s often used to package high-value items – therefore the increased manufacturing cost is still minimal in comparison to the product inside.

 What about the environment?